By Alyse Bacine

 Certification Programs and Accreditation

-The breathwork field lacks standardized certification requirements, making individual program evaluation crucial.
+The field lacks standardized breathwork training course requirements, making individual program evaluations crucial.
 Some align with organizations like the Global Professional Breathwork Alliance, while others maintain independent standards.

 When assessing breathwork certification programs, consider the following: